worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Dataset**: In this section, I constructed a basic dataset by using PyTorch and learnt how to apply basic transformations to it.
 Also, used a prebuilt dataset and then used some prebuilt dataset transforms.

 ## 2. Fundamentals of Linear Regression
+- **Linear Regression 1D: Training One Parameter**: In this section, I trained a model with PyTorch by using data that I created.
+The model only has one parameter: the slope